rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

     REVERT;
     GO

-This returns one row as shown below:
+This code returns one row, as shown below:

 ![]({% asset_path 2019-06-12-row-level-security-in-sql-server-2016/Picture3.png %})